Current Students

 Student Satisfactory Academic Progress Appeal

-• A Satisfactory Academic Progress Appeal is submitted in person, by U.S. mail, or by fax to the Dean of Academic Affairs.
-A Satisfactory Academic Progress Appeal may not be submitted by email.
+• A Satisfactory Academic Progress Appeal is submitted in person, by U.S. mail, or by email to the Dean of Academic Affairs.
 The student appeal must be based on mitigating circumstances.
 These include serious illness or injury of a student or serious illness, injury or death of a student’s immediate family member, or other special circumstances.
 The appeal must also include an explanation as to what has changed in the student’s situation that will allow him/her to make satisfactory academic progress in the returning semester.
 Enclose supporting documentation from medical doctors, advisors, psychologists, death notices, separation notices, divorce decree, accident reports, etc.

 • All written student Satisfactory Academic Progress Appeals will be acknowledged by the University within 10 business days of receipt of the grievance.
 The date of receipt should be marked on the appeal.